-An additional examination (i.e., HESI) or program (CNA/HHA) will be required by Vocational Nursing Students who score less than 16 on the qualifying assessment.
+An additional examination or program will be required (i.e., HESI) if the qualifying assessment score (i.e., Wonderlic) for a VN student is <16 after their fourth attempt.
 A score of 70% on the HESI A2 will be required for entrance into the VN program or successful completion of either the Angeles Institute CNA/HHA.
 An applicant may use a previously completed HESI examination within one year of administration.
-The HESI A2 may be taken a maximum of three times in a 6-month period and only once per day.
+The HESI A2 may be taken a maximum of three times in a 3-month period and only once per day.
 The student fee for the examination if \$50.